anirudhjoshi/fluid_ping_pong/README.md

 It has been tested to work with the latest versions of Chrome/Firefox.

+#### Beta Disclaimer ####

+If you are viewing this code - don't judge me too harshly :D.

+Still needs a good clean up and encapsulation - just aimed to get it working as quickly as I could.

 #### References ####

 * [Oliver's simple fluid dynamics simulator by Oliver Hunt](http://nerget.com/fluidSim/)